If you remember nothing else:

-- Executives care about leverage, not innovation - Frame AI as a business amplifier for proven processes, not a transformation initiative that disrupts everything
+- Executives care about amplification, not innovation - Position AI as a business multiplier for proven processes, not a major initiative that disrupts everything

 - ROI evidence must be conservative - Use industry-specific data with risk adjustments rather than vendor promises or best-case scenarios